College is different from high school

 - Make sure you can access your Dallas College email and read all communication from your instructor.

 - Prepare for future instruction through eCampus by visiting the

 - Your instructor will provide you with a syllabus and clear deadlines for completing your coursework each week.
 To succeed in your classes, prepare to meet these deadlines and log in to your course site at least once every 48 hours.

-You should aim to spend between eight to 10 hours each week for each course you are enrolled in.
+You should aim to spend between six to eight hours of study time each week for each college class in which you are enrolled.

 - Need more help?
 Dallas College offers a